RB-Lab/tribalizm/docs/secnarios/brainstorm.md

     -   ← "Barr Bar"
     -   → Ok, you proposed 18/05/2022, 20:45, in Barr Bar `Yes`, `Change`
     -   ← Yes
-    -   → Ok, Chief has been informed
+    -   → Ok, Member Z has been informed
--   _Chief_
+-   _Member Z_
     -   → New quest assigned to you and Member 3!
-"Buy FOOO grenades".
+"Buy Arr grenades".
 Propose a date to meet with them `...calendar...`, `Decline`
-    -   → You're going to coordinate execution of your idea "Let's go FOOO!!" with Member 2.
+    -   → You're going to coordinate execution of your idea "Let's go Arr!!" with Member 2.
 They proposed to meet 18/05/2022, 12:45, in Barr Bar `Agree`, `Change`, `Decline`
     -   ← Agree
-    -   → Ok, Member 3 has been informed
+    -   → Ok, Member Y has been informed
     -   → When discuss with Shaman, you can: `Spawn`, `Gather upvoters`, `Gather tribe`, `Re-Quest`
--   _Member 3_
+-   _Member Y_
     -   → Member 2 agreed on your proposal, you're meeting 14/05/2022, 20:00, in Barr Bar.
     -   → When discuss with Member 2, you can: `Spawn`, `Gather upvoters`, `Gather tribe`, `Re-Quest`
--   _Chief_
+-   _Member Y_
     -   ← Gather upvoters
     -   → Describe the reason for gathering
-    -   ← Let's go FOOO!!
+    -   ← Let's go Arr!!
     -   → When you want to gater? `...calendar...`
     -   ← 18/05/2022
     -   → Enter hours `9...21`